Childhood Hodgkin Lymphoma Treatment (PDQ®): Treatment - Health Professional Information [NCI] - General Information

 Hodgkin lymphoma comprises 6% of childhood cancers.
-In the United States, the incidence of Hodgkin lymphoma is age-related and is highest among 15 to 19 year olds (29 per million per year), with children ages 10 to 14 years, 5 to 9 years, and 0 to 4 years having approximately threefold, eightfold, and 30-fold lower rates, respectively.
-In non-European Union countries, there is a similar rate in young adults but a much higher incidence in childhood.[4,5] The male to female ratio varies markedly by age in the pediatric population.
-Children younger than 5 years show a strong male predominance (M/F = 5.3) and children aged 15 to 19 years show a slight female predominance (M/F = 0.8).Lymphomas and reticuloendothelial neoplasms (ICCC II) For children and adolescents in the United States, there is an increased risk of Hodgkin lymphoma in families with higher parental incomes and higher education level.
-There is a lower incidence of Hodgkin lymphoma in families with large numbers of children.
+In the United States, the incidence of Hodgkin lymphoma is age-related and is highest among adolescents aged 15 to 19 years (29 cases per million per year), with children ages 10 to 14 years, 5 to 9 years, and 0 to 4 years having approximately threefold, eightfold, and 30-fold lower rates, respectively.
+In non-European Union countries, there is a similar rate in young adults but a much higher incidence in childhood.

 Hodgkin lymphoma has the following unique epidemiological features:

 - Hodgkin lymphoma has a bimodal age distribution that differs geographically and ethnically in industrialized countries; the early peak occurs in the middle to late 20s and the second peak after age 50 years.
 In developing countries, the early peak occurs before adolescence.

 - The male-to-female ratio varies markedly by age.
 Children younger than 5 years show a strong male predominance (M:F = 5.3) and children aged 15 to 19 years show a slight female predominance (M:F = 0.8).[6,7]